mermaid-js/mermaid/docs/README.md

 ```

 We use [eslint](https://eslint.org/).
-We recommend you installing [editor plugins](https://eslint.org/docs/user-guide/integrations) so you can get real time lint result.
+We recommend you to install [editor plugins](https://eslint.org/docs/user-guide/integrations) to get real time lint result.

 ### Test